SpikeHD/RogueTop/README.md

 # Features

-* No need to play in a browser tab!
+* Full offline mode
-* Mod support!
-See the [examples and documentation](https://github.com/SpikeHD/RogueTop/tree/main/examples).
+* Mod support - see the [examples and documentation](https://github.com/SpikeHD/RogueTop/tree/main/examples)
-* Small binary size (when using a non-bundled binary), instant start time.
+* Small binaries, not resource-heavy
+* Builds for platforms such as the Raspberry Pi - see the [releases](https://github.com/SpikeHD/RogueTop/releases/latest/) for a full list
-* Always up-to-date (in online mode).
+* Always up-to-date, in online mode at least :P

 # Building